JiayinCao/SORT/README.md

   - Multi-thread rendering.
   - Blender plugin.
 (Working on it these days.)

-Here is an screen shot of SORT working in Blender
+Here is a screen shot of SORT working in Blender
 ![Image](https://agraphicsguy.files.wordpress.com/2015/09/ss.png)